AppsByJoe/gym-subscription-manager/readme.md

    this contract will still remain in the Client's contract history, and their eligibility for future contracts will be modified appropriately.
    <br></br>
-2. Note that the test coverage of generateSampleData bean in App.java will not cover the entire method if tables are already populated.
+2. Note that the test coverage of non-vaadin files is 99%.
+The generateSampleData bean in App.java will not cover the entire method if tables are already populated.
 Tests will have to be run both when the database is empty and when the database has already been populated to cover the entire method.